fluxcd/helm-operator-get-started/README.md

 If the entire production state is under version control and described in a single Git repository, when disaster strikes, the whole infrastructure can be quickly restored from that repository.

-To better understand the benefits of this approach to CD and what are the differences between GitOps and Infrastructure-as-Code tools, head to Weaveworks website and read [GitOps - What you need to know](https://www.weave.works/technologies/gitops/) article.
+To better understand the benefits of this approach to CD and what the differences between GitOps and Infrastructure-as-Code tools are, head to the Weaveworks website and read [GitOps - What you need to know](https://www.weave.works/technologies/gitops/) article.

 In order to apply the GitOps pipeline model to Kubernetes you need three things: